 Formed in 1804, Seneca is a geographically small county located southeast of Rochester, between Cayuga and Seneca Lakes.
 Seneca is well known as the home to the 1848 Seneca Falls Women’s Rights Convention, a pivotal first step in the modern Women’s Rights Movement.

 While Seneca is the second smallest county by population and smallest by area in the Finger Lakes Region, its population has grown more than the region and every regional county besides Ontario.
 Seneca had among the lowest child poverty rates in the region, and its rate on this measure has remained relatively stable in contrast to increased child poverty in the region, state and nation.
 Tourism revenue in the county has increased more since 2005 (by 86%) than any other county in the region.

 See below to access the latest Seneca County Report Card, or a summary table of "Hard Facts" impacting this particular part of our region.

-Stay tuned for a printable pdf summary of how Seneca County is performing on all ACT Rochester indicators, due summer 2019.
+Stay tuned for a printable pdf summary of how Seneca County is performing on all ACT Rochester indicators, coming soon!

 The Seneca County Report Card aggregates data from more than 100 community indicators on the site and use symbols, colors and arrows to provide a quick, at-a-glance overview of the well-being of the county.
 This data covers each of ACT Rochester's nine topic groups.
 Click on the picture below for the full report.